mavost/docuserver/aws.md

 1. Scale vertically by using more powerful machines
 2. Scale by adding storage - it can only be increased, not decreased.
 3. Scale by adding Read-replicas, in-region or cross-region (read replicas get separate endpoints)
-4. Consider a Aurora Serverless where scaling is outsourced to AWS
+4. Consider a Aurora Serverless where scaling is outsourced to AWS with billing per second.
+ACUs (Aurora Capacity Units) are used to scale the serverless machine.
 5. Consider refactoring the DB and move to NoSQL/Dynamo DB (!)

 ##### Scaling Non-Relational DBs